sylvaingi/meteor-smartfile/README.md

 #### Advanced

-Internally, meteor-smartfile defines a Meteor method calling `SmartFile.onIncomingFile(data, options)` whenever a client calls `upload()` and the server `allow()` callback returns true.
+Internally, meteor-smartfile defines a Meteor method invoking `SmartFile.onIncomingFile(data, options)` whenever a client calls `upload()` and the server `allow()` callback returns true.

 The default implementation is: